llunardon/speed-analyzer/README.md

    computed at the previous step, which will be used as the dataset for the models

    Optional arguments for `segment.py`:

    - `-w`: width of each segment, default is 256 pixels
    - `-j`: step used for the scanning of the spectrum.
 Default is 64 pixels

-- If you want to skip these steps and download the archived datasets directly, you can get them [here](https://drive.google.com/drive/folders/1-XSowWtwhLuJ3vkEJ-t8XaG1RTapbWNw?usp=sharing)
+- If you want to skip these steps and download the archived datasets directly, you can get them [here](https://drive.google.com/file/d/1QI7oj-myHvzMUfvUid_h135LY8NxZGcC/view?usp=sharing)

 ---

 ### TODO:

-- Script to divide audio samples in two channels
 - Automate dataset extraction steps
 - Update `model_fit_colab` to use all three scales

-- Try linear model with 128x128 windows